auburn-comp-math/math-5630-6630/_sources/root_finding.md

 For a variety of programming languages, recursive implementation can be made more efficient by using the so called **tail recusion optimization**.
 This is a compiler feature that allows the recursive program to be executed with the same efficiency as the iterative one.
 However, neither ``Python`` nor ``MATLAB`` natively supports tail recursion optimization. : )
 ```

 For the first two cases, we can repeat the process with the new interval until certain stop criteria are met.
-Each iteration reduces the size of the interval by half (gaining one bit each iteration), the total number of iterations required to reduce the interval to a certain size is $\log_2\left(\frac{b - a}{\epsilon}\right)$, where $\epsilon$ is the desired tolerance.
+Each iteration reduces the size of the interval by half (gaining one bit each iteration), the total number of iterations required to reduce the interval to a certain size is $\lceil\log_2\left(\frac{b - a}{\epsilon}\right)\rceil$, where $\epsilon$ is the desired tolerance.

 Once the function $f$ has a sign change over the bracket $[a, b]$, the bisection method is guaranteed to converge to a root, but it is not very efficient.
 It is usually used to obtain a rough estimate of the root, which is then taken as an initial guess for a more efficient method.